 Want to mix things up?
 Try adding white chocolate chips, dried cranberries, or chopped nuts for extra texture and flavor.

-For a gluten-free version, swap the all-purpose flour for a gluten-free flour blend.
+For a gluten-free option, replace the all-purpose flour with a gluten-free flour blend.

-To make these cookies healthier, you can use coconut oil instead of butter, swap the granulated sugar for coconut sugar, and use almond flour instead of all-purpose flour.
+To make these cookies healthier, use coconut oil instead of butter, swap the granulated sugar for coconut sugar, and use almond flour instead of all-purpose flour.

 For a low-fat option, replace half the butter with unsweetened applesauce.